The mystery Nordic country

 They always keep a safe distance with each other and usually there is no small talk on the bus.
 But once you get to know a Finn, you will soon find that they are friendly and reliable.

 Finnish experience: Sauna

-As a tourist or a student, the top of the to-do list in Finland should be sauna.
-Just imagine being in the place where sauna came from and how wonderful it will be.
+As a tourist or a student, the top of the to-do list in Finland should be visiting a sauna.
+Just imagine being in the place where the sauna comes from and how wonderful it will be!

-As international students, we are offered sauna in each housing area.
+As international students, we are offered a sauna in each housing area.
 After booking online, we can relax there and enjoy our own private time.
-For those people who are brave enough, after having sauna in cold winter, they will jump into an icecold lake to experience the most unforgettable moment!
+For those people who are brave enough, after having a sauna in the cold winter you can jump into an ice-cold lake to experience this most unforgettable moment!

 Other Finnish things (Iittala, Angry birds, Nokia)